StKali/utility/README.md

 fmt.Println(errors.Is(err, os.ErrNotExist)) // Output: true

-//err as a Newf parameter, which will be added to the error chain, along with the traceback err = errors.Newf("failed to open file, err: %s", err)
+//err as a Newf parameter, which will be added to the error chain, along with the traceback. err = errors.Newf("failed to open file, err: %s", err)

-// Returns true because os.ErrNotExist is added to the error chain fmt.Println(errors.Is(err, os.ErrNotExist)) // Output: true
+// Returns true because os.ErrNotExist is added to the error chain. fmt.Println(errors.Is(err, os.ErrNotExist)) // Output: true

-// Returns the error chain
+// Returns the error chain.
 errors.Unwrap(err)

 // Output: failed to open file: not exist file.txt